zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 +---------------------------+ <== %rsp ------
 ```

+### Multicore programming

+By Moore's law, transistor count is still growing (number of transistors doubles every two years).
+But clock speed is bound at about 4GHz.

+Leakage current.
+Transistors kept getting smaller but we are unable to keep reducing the voltage while having reliable switching.
+Because of being unable to reduce voltage, power density would grow to nearly that of a nuclear reactor.

+The extra transistors are consequently put into multiple cores.

+##### Chip multiprocessor / multicore architecture

+Cache coherence, making sure the values in different processor caches are consistent across updates.

+MSI protocol is one protocol to manage cache coherence.
+Each cache line (64B) is labeled with a state.
+* Modified, no other caches contain this block in M or S states
+* Shared
+* Invalid, same as cache block not being in the cache

+Before a cache modifies a location, the hardware first invalidates all other copies.
+(When a processor wants to set a cache line currently in S state, it turns that cache line in other processors into I state, and set this cache line to M state.
+M or S states can be read from directly, I state means this block has to be fetched from main memory or another processor.)

+Frequent invalidation by multiple processors (hardware is going to guarantee ordering) lead to a performance bottleneck, invalidation storm.

+##### Concurrency platforms

+`pthread_create`, `pthread_join` (waits for the specified thread to finish)

+Creating a thread typically takes `>10^4` cycles. (thread pool can help)
+`pthread` api can get in the way of your business logic, hurts modularity / simplicity, needs argument marshalling (mapping arguments to a struct and pass by `void*`), etc.

+Threading building block.
+Intel C++ library.
+Task abstractions, concurrent containers, parallel for and reduce as templates.
+Locks and atomic updates.

+OpenMP.
+Linguistic extension in the form of compiler pragmas to specify which parts to parallelize.
+Underneath is pthreads.

+Cilk.
+Linguistic extension. (`cilk_for` (on independent iterations), `cilk_spawn`, `cilk_sync`, similarity with `async/await` in JS?).
+Theoretically efficient work-stealing scheduler.
+Hyperobjects.

+Cilk reducers can be defined for monoids, algebraic structures with an associative binary operation and an identity element.

+Cilk doesn't command parallel execution, they grant permission for parallel execution (expresses logical parallelism).
+The Cilk runtime scheduler (which the binary links) maps the executing program onto cores dynamically at runtime.
+The serial elision version (`#define cilk_for for; #define cilk_spawn; #define cilk_sync`) is a viable program.

+Cilk sanitizer and multicore scalability tooling.

 `__restrict` keyword can give the compiler more freedom to do optimizations, knowing this is the only pointer pointing to the data.

 Signed and unsigned shift (_what does signed shift do?_)

+(Log time Fibonacci number algorithm)

 (_why does 3 layers of cache imply 12 loops when doing tiling?_)